Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Authenticate users for the REST API

-After configuring SAML for REST API requests in Alfresco users need to be authenticated via SAML SSO before making any REST API requests.
+After configuring SAML for REST API requests in Alfresco users need to be authenticated via SAML before making any REST API requests.

 Without authenticating the user, if you try to access any of the SAML-protected URLs, for example: `https://localhost:8443/alfresco/api/-default-/public/alfresco/versions/1/sites`